cdacamar/cdacamar.github.io/_posts/2023-06-08-editor-data-structures.md

 1. Efficient insertion/deletion.
 2. Efficient undo/redo.
 3. Must be flexible enough to enable UTF-8 encoding.
-4. Efficient block-style editing.
+4. Efficient multi-cursor editing.

 ### Gap buffer

 I initially started going down the path of a [gap buffer](https://en.wikipedia.org/wiki/Gap_buffer).
 The gap buffer is very simple to implement and [Emacs famously uses a gap buffer](https://www.gnu.org/software/emacs/manual/html_node/elisp/Buffer-Gap.html) as its data structure.
 A gap buffer would address the first point quite well for isolated edits.
 It's not very common that I am editing all over the file all at once, is it?
 Well...
 Not quite.
-One of my favorite (perhaps gimmicky) features of modern text editors is a block-style edit (sometimes called multiple cursor edits) and after reading ["Gap Buffers Are Not Optimized for Multiple Cursors"](https://nullprogram.com/blog/2017/09/07/) (which, btw, has one of the best animations I've ever seen to describe a gap buffer in action) Chris Wellons thoroughly convinced me that gap buffers are the wrong way to go because block-style edits are important to _me_.
+One of my favorite (perhaps gimmicky) features of modern text editors is multi-cursor editing (sometimes called block-style edits, though block-style editing is slightly different) and after reading ["Gap Buffers Are Not Optimized for Multiple Cursors"](https://nullprogram.com/blog/2017/09/07/) (which, btw, has one of the best animations I've ever seen to describe a gap buffer in action) Chris Wellons thoroughly convinced me that gap buffers are the wrong way to go because multi-cursor edits are important to _me_.

 Gap buffers are also plagued with similar problems as the giant string representation where efficient undo/redo is difficult without lots of extra storage/data structures.

 1. <i class='fa fa-check' /> Efficient insertion/deletion.
 2. <i class='fa fa-close' /> Efficient undo/redo.
 3. <i class='fa fa-check' /> Must be flexible enough to enable UTF-8 encoding.
-4. <i class='fa fa-close' /> Efficient block-style editing.
+4. <i class='fa fa-close' /> Efficient multi-cursor editing.

 Gap buffer is out.

 ### Rope

 A [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) can be a very attractive data structure for text editors.
 A rope has a lot of nice properties for editing in particular because it splits the file up into several smaller allocations which allow for very fast amortized insertions or deletions at any point in the file, _O(lg n)_.
-At first glance, it would seem that a rope addresses all of my initial concerns because operations like undo/redo can more easily be implemented in terms of a tree snapshot (or retaining the removed or changed nodes) and block-style editing becomes a much more lightweight operation.
+At first glance, it would seem that a rope addresses all of my initial concerns because operations like undo/redo can more easily be implemented in terms of a tree snapshot (or retaining the removed or changed nodes) and multi-cursor editing becomes a much more lightweight operation.

 So where's the catch?
 Let's revisit undo/redo for a moment.